nstapelbroek/docker-static-webserver/README.md

 Due to the simple approach of finding & replacing the keywords there are some limitations:
 - Please make sure your environment keys do not contain special characters.
 Only `a-z`, `A-Z`, `0-9` and `_` are recommended.
 - By default, the script only changes files located in `/var/www`.
 You can change this by setting the `NGINX_ENVSUBST_WWW_DIR` environment variable.
+- Using es6 template literals can cause issues.
+You can fine-tune the replacement by configuring a filter with the `NGINX_ENVSUBST_FILTER` environment variable.
+This should allow you to set a prefix like `CONFIG_`.
 - The project is not meant as a development environment.
-Don´t mount your code in here as it will only change envioronment variables on the first starutp.
+Don´t mount your code in here as it will only change environment variables on the first startup.

 ## License